-Sponsored by the Dimond Improvement Association and Oakland’s awesome Oaktoberfest Street festival, the premiere event (on ZOOM & Vimeo) will include an exclusive viewing, a talk with the auteur, a virtual fashion show, plenty of gemutlichkeit, and literary drinking games!
+Sponsored by the Dimond Improvement Association and Oakland’s awesome Oaktoberfest Street festival, the 2020 premiere event (on ZOOM & Vimeo) included an exclusive viewing, a talk with the auteur, a virtual fashion show, plenty of gemutlichkeit, and literary drinking games!

-Kristen Caven wrote The Dirndl Diaspora because she wanted to start a fashion trend.
+Literary creative Kristen Caven wrote The Dirndl Diaspora because she wanted to start a fashion trend.
 The granddaughter of German immigrants, Kristen studied German in college to know them better.
 She instigates polka at Oaktoberfest and hands out funny German words from the pockets of her dirndl.
-Kristen wrote the libretto for her musical, The Souls of Her Feet: and her short play, Be Mused, won the first Aluminous Flash Mob Theater Contest and was performed at the Lake Merritt Pergola.
-A champion of women’s voices, diversity and positivity, and an energetic instigator of creativity, Kristen is the author or co-author of seven books and the former president of the Berkeley Branch of the California Writers Club and their current Writer in Residence at Joaquin Miller Park in Oakland.
+Kristen’s musical, The Souls of Her Feet, has been novelized, and her short play, Be Mused, won the first Aluminous Flash Mob Theater Contest and was performed at the Lake Merritt Pergola.
+A champion of women’s voices, diversity and positivity, and an energetic instigator of creativity, Kristen is the author or co-author of seven books.
+She is the former president of the Berkeley Branch of the California Writers Club and their current Writer in Residence at Joaquin Miller Park in Oakland.

 The #DirndlDiversity prize!

 Congratulations to Tina Riggs Gonzalez of Alameda for winning the 2020 #dirndldiversity award.
 She’d never seen the play, and yet was making goth-inspired dirndls.
 Tina says, “Thank you sooooo much for putting together the event, the movie and most of all your hard work to make a bright spot in these trying days.
 And Thank you!!! for more mad money for my sewing addiction!”
-And check out Erica Neumeyer’s Ghana Dirndl!

-- Rare Dirndl in Chicago does the Little Black Dirndl (LBD) and travel and punk/rock dirndls: https://raredirndl.com/
+- Rare Dirndl in Chicago does the Little Black Dirndl (LBD) and travel and punk/rock dirndls